paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+## Last version supporting midi.js is 6.0.0-beta.28

+The file [abcjs version supporting midi.js](https://raw.github.io/paulrosen/abcjs/master/bin/abcjs_midi-min.js) is the last version of the old style of sound production that will receive updates.

 ## Rename the default branch to `main`

 The default branch is now named `main`.
 If you have cloned this repo previously, you can change it with: